corda/corda/docs/source/corda-firewall-component.rst

 Full production HA DMZ ready mode (hot/cold node, hot/warm bridge)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Finally, we show a full HA solution as recommended for production.
-This does require adding an external Zookeeper cluster to provide bridge master selection and extra instances of the bridge and float.
+This does require adding an external ZooKeeper cluster to provide bridge master selection and extra instances of the bridge and float.
 This allows hot-warm operation of all the bridge and float instances.
 The Corda Enterprise node should be run as hot-cold HA too.
 Highlighted in the diagram is the addition of the ``haConfig`` section to point at ``zookeeper`` and also the use of secondary